Kolade-mikael/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that duplicates the last line if iacta
+script that deletes all javascript files